GeoinformationSystems/GeooperatorBrowser/README.md

 # README #

-This is the source repository for the geooperator facet browser.
+This is the source repository for the geooperator browser based on faceted browsing.

-The prototype can be accessed at [geoprocessing@TUD](http://purl.org/net/jbrauner/geooperators).
+The original prototype can be accessed at [geoprocessing@TUD](http://purl.org/net/jbrauner/geooperators).

 It needs to be deployed as is in a Web Server (e.g. Apache or Lightttp).